bencoveney/ts-react-boilerplate/README.md

 - Meyerweb CSS reset
 - Extended material design icons library.

+## Unit Tests

+Unit tests are run using Karma which is configured in `karma.conf.ts`.
+By default tests are executed in Chrome. `webpack.karma.ts` is a webpack configuration file specifically for running tests.

+Any files in the `src` repository named `*.test.ts` or `*.test.tsx` will be included in test execution.
+The Jasmine test framework with Enzyme extensions (for React testing) are included for writing tests.

+Coverage is tracked and can be viewed by opening `coverage/index.html` in your web browser.
+Any files without `test` in the name will have coverage generated.

 ## VSCode

 Editor settings are included `.vscode/settings.json` and reflect linter rules.